IDN homograph attack: Client-side mitigation

 As an additional defense, Internet Explorer 7, Firefox 2.0 and above, and Opera 9.10 include phishing filters that attempt to alert users when they visit malicious websites.
-As of April 2017, several browsers (including Chrome, Firefox and Opera) were displaying IDNs consisting purely of Cyrillic characters normally (not as punycode), allowing spoofing attacks.
+As of April 2017, several browsers (including Chrome, Firefox, and Opera) were displaying IDNs consisting purely of Cyrillic characters normally (not as punycode), allowing spoofing attacks.
 Chrome tightened IDN restrictions in version 59 to prevent this attack.

-Browser extensions like No Homo-Graphs are available for Google Chrome and Firefox that check whether the user is visiting a website which is a homograph of another domain from a user-defined list.

 These methods of defense only extend to within a browser.
-Homographic URLs that house malicious software can still be distributed, without being displayed as Punycode, through e-mail, social networking or other Web sites without being detected until the user actually clicks the link.
-While the fake link will show in Punycode when it is clicked, by this point the page has already begun loading into the browser and the malicious software may have already been downloaded onto the computer.
+Homographic URLs that house malicious software can still be distributed, without being displayed as Punycode, through e-mail, social networking or other websites without being detected until the user actually clicks the link.
+While the fake link will show in Punycode when it is clicked, by this point the page has already begun loading into the browser.

 Server-side/registry operator mitigation

 The IDN homographs database is a Python library that allows developers to defend against this using machine learning-based character recognition.

 ICANN has implemented a policy prohibiting any potential internationalized TLD from choosing letters that could resemble an existing Latin TLD and thus be used for homograph attacks.
 Proposed IDN TLDs .бг (Bulgaria), .укр (Ukraine) and .ελ (Greece) have been rejected or stalled because of their perceived resemblance to Latin letters.
 All three (and Serbian .срб and Mongolian .мон) have later been accepted.
 Three-letter TLD are considered safer than two-letter TLD, since they are harder to match to normal Latin ISO-3166 country domains; although the potential to match new generic domains remains, such generic domains are far more expensive than registering a second- or third-level domain address, making it cost-prohibitive to try to register a homoglyphic TLD for the sole purpose of making fraudulent domains (which itself would draw ICANN scrutiny).

 The Russian registry operator Coordination Center for TLD RU only accepts Cyrillic names for the top-level domain .рф, forbidding a mix with Latin or Greek characters.
-However the problem in .com and other gTLDs remains open.
+However, the problem in .com and other gTLDs remains open.

+Research based mitigations

+In their 2019 study, Suzuki et al. introduced ShamFinder, a program for recognizing IDNs, shedding light on their prevalence in real-world scenarios.
+Similarly, Chiba et al. (2019) designed DomainScouter, a system adept at detecting diverse homograph IDNs in domains through analyzing an estimated 4.4 million registered IDNs across 570 Top-Level Domains (TLDs) it was able to successfully identify 8,284 IDN homographs, including many previously unidentified cases targeting brands in languages other than English.